-Your nursing care planning guide that includes 6 nursing diagnosis for hypertension (HTN).
+Your nursing care planning guide includes 6 nursing diagnoses for hypertension (HTN).
 Get to know the common nursing diagnosis for hypertension, nursing assessment, nursing interventions, and rationale, including teaching and goals.

 What is Hypertension?